web2solutions/dhx/docs/$dhx.dataDriver.md

 Each app may have up to 20% of the shared pool.
 As an example, if the total available disk space is 50 GB, the shared pool is 25 GB, and the app can have up to 5 GB.
 This is calculated from 20% (up to 5 GB) of half (up to 25 GB) of the available disk space (50 GB). (https://developer.chrome.com/apps/offline_storage#temporary).

+## Methods

+*add*	Adds a new record to the dataset.
+*bind*	bind an one record compoonent to a table *clearAll*	Removes all data from the component.
+*dataCount*	Returns the total count of items in table.
+*exists*	Returns true if an item with the defined ID already exists.
+*filter*	Filters DataStore by provided parameters.
+*first*	Returns the ID of the first item ( an item with the index == 0 ) *getCursor*	get position of virtual cursor
+*item*	Returns hash of data related to the specific item.
+*last*	Returns the ID of the last item ( an item with the index == dataCount-1).
+*load*	loads data to the component via xml or json, usually data-values pairs *next*	Returns the ID of the next item ( an item with the index == current + 1).
+*previous*	Returns the ID of the previous item ( an item with the index == current - 1).
+*remove*	Removes item by the ID.
+*serialize*	serializes data to a JSON object .
+*setCursor*	set virtual cursor
+*sort*	Sorts a dataset.
+*sync*	binds 2 dataStore objects (changes in the master dataStore [creating, updating, deleting] reflect in the bound dataStore).
+*unbind*	unbinds 2 DataStore objects
+*update*	Updates a specific item.

 ### Status

 	under development